locnnil/workshop/docs/explanation/interfaces/content-interface.rst

    and isn't normally needed with |project_markup|, whereas the latter is a crucial element of daily |project_markup| activities.

-   The following example is provided only to detail how content interface works.
+   The following example is provided only to detail how the content interface works.

 A basic structure includes the name of the plug itself,